awsdocs/amazon-kendra-developer-guide/doc_source/deploying-search-experience-no-code.md

 ### Documents<a name="search-experience-documents"></a>

 Configure how documents or search results are displayed on your search page\.
-You can configure how many results display on the page, include pagination such as page numbers, enable a user feedback button, and arrange how document metadata fields are displayed in a search result\.
+You can configure how many results display on the page, include pagination such as page numbers, activate a user feedback button, and arrange how document metadata fields are displayed in a search result\.

 ### Language<a name="search-experience-language"></a>